This article has links to products and services we love, which we may make commission from.

 3. Lake Life

-Swimming, sunbathing, kayaks and canoes.
+Swimming, sunbathing, kayaking, and canoeing.

-We love the free access to America’s lakes so much we eloped next to one in Austin, Texas.
+We love the free access to America’s lakes so much that we eloped next to one in Austin, Texas.

 4. Camping in the USA